 What This Means for You

 If you are a believer, the Jacob story is your story.
 Not because you are a schemer like Jacob — though you might be — but because you were chosen the same way he was.
-Before you did anything.
-Before you were born.
-Before you had a chance to earn it or ruin it.
-God looked at you in eternity past, saw everything you would become — every failure, every rebellion, every dark Tuesday morning — and He chose you anyway.
+Before you did anything — before you were born.
+God looked at you in eternity past, saw everything you would become — every failure, every rebellion, every dark morning — and He chose you anyway.

 Not because you were worth choosing.
 Because He is the kind of God who chooses.